Y Gaer: History

 Y Gaer was built around AD 75 and sits on a crossroads of Roman roads in the valley of the River Usk at a strategic point in Roman Wales, linking South Wales and Mid Wales.
 It was part of a chain of similar forts, such as Gobannium at Abergavenny, a day's march away down the Usk valley, and larger bases, such as Moridunum (Carmarthen) via Alabum (Llandovery), Cardiff Roman Fort to the south and Isca Augusta, Caerleon, the main base for the Roman legion locally.

+According to some sources a lot of the stones from the fort were taken to create a castle at Brecon (Brecon Castle) around the year 1093.

 The site was excavated in the 1920s by Sir Mortimer Wheeler, a prominent archaeologist of his day.

 The fort was built for a contingent of up to 500 cavalrymen, recruited originally in Spain from the Vettones, and these Vettonian cavalry would have played a significant part in the conquest of the area held by the Silures.

 Their early stables were wooden and their accommodation basic, protected by clay banks topped with a wooden palisade.
 This was rebuilt in the 2nd century AD by the Legio II Augusta and also shows signs of being repaired again in the 4th century.